taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 * You pay a fee to register for cloud certification exams.
 For AWS, the exams cost 100 for entry level, 150 for mid level, and 300 for pro level.
 The good news after you pass one exam, you get a 50% off discount code for the next exam.

 * Many free resources are available especially for entry and mid level exams.
 You may choose to buy online courses, which may cost from 10 dollars to hundreds of dollars.
-I will share details on the choices below.
+I will share details on the study resources below.

 ### Resources for AWS Cloud Practitioner exam